gradle/gradle/subprojects/docs/src/docs/release/notes.md

 PMD can perform additional analysis for some rules (see above), therefore new violations may be found in existing projects.
 Previously, these rules were unable to detect problems because classes outside of your project were not available during analysis.

+### Updated to CodeNarc 0.24.1

+The default version of CodeNarc has been updated from 0.23 to 0.24.1.
+Should you want to stay on older version, it is possible to downgrade it using the `codenarc` configuration:

+    dependencies {
+       codenarc 'org.codenarc:CodeNarc:0.17'
+    }

 ### Improved IDE project naming deduplication

 To ensure unique project names in the IDE, Gradle applies a deduplication logic when generating IDE metadata for Eclipse and Idea projects.